Dreamstate SoCal pulled out all the stops this year to celebrate the fifth anniversary of America’s largest trance festival in the best way possible!

 The set designs and accompanying visuals were astonishing and one of the most celebrated aspects of the festival!

 The Vision was my home for most of the weekend due to it housing tech and hard trance.
 I was enamored by the design of this set!
 The oval structures and clean lines but gave me more of a rounded space ship vibe which was perfect for the otherworldly hard, tech and at times uplifting sounds that were played.
-The lasers were perfect at that stage and Matt Chromatic helmed the production, lighting and video design at this stage definitely succeeded at beaming me up to trance heaven during every single set!
+The lasers were perfect at that stage and Matt Chromatic, who helmed the production, lighting and video design at this stage, definitely succeeded at beaming me up to trance heaven during every single set!

 The Dream resembled a crystal cathedral within a gemstone city as the mainstage.

 I appreciated that the stage was constantly transforming, turning from all-white to lights that resembled city buildings with yellow fluorescent lights on different floors.
 The Dream was serving heavy sci-fi fantasy vibes as when it turned blue I was transported to The Grid from Tron Legacy, when red it was definitely giving me Eye of Sauron from Lord of the Rings vibes and when the futuristic robot popped up, it was reminiscent of The Machine Man from Metropolis.

 To be honest, I spent the least amount of time at The Sequence so much can’t be said about the production.
 However, I heard multiple wonderful stories from psytrance fans who loved the entire set-up!
 When I did step foot in The Sequence, I noticed Mesoamerican motifs that resembled Aztec symbols and gods such as Tlatoc.

 I did find that the sound in The Vision was too heavy with bass that drowned out some of the melodies at times.